 St Andrew’s College is a vibrant and diverse community.

-O-Week is the first opportunity most Freshers have to experience community life at the College.
+Orientation Week is the first opportunity most freshers have to experience community life at the College.

 Chapel services throughout the year are held to mark special occasions and the College also has a strong pastoral care network for any students that require assistance.